Add To Favorites

 Jellyfish are things of unique and great beauty, though best viewed from afar.
 Using recycled materials and Crayola® Slick Stixs™, construct one of these unusual and dramatic creatures of the sea.

-Study photographs of jellyfish.
+Invite students to study photographs of jellyfish.
 Marvel at the variety of shapes and colors.
 Identify where they are primarily found in the ocean.
 Learn the body parts of jellyfish.
 How do they move?
 Eat?
 Reproduce?

 Gather together different yarns, strings, and ribbons in a shank for the jellyfish’s tentacles (the tentacles sting when brushed against).
 Various pieces of collage materials may be added to the tentacles like raffia or plastic netting.
 Cut a length of string long enough to bind the tentacles together as well as hang up the sculpture.
 Tulle material may be stuffed inside the container for an additional colorful dimension.

-Ask an adult to cut an “X” in the center of the container’s top.
+Students cut an “X” in the center of the container’s top.
 Feed only the string of the shank through the opening and loop the end to form a hanger.
 Display these sculptures like works of art.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho